wachala/do-not-forget/README.md

 2. Run:
   * in console: "mongod"
-  * from IntelliJ as a springboot aplpication
+  * from IntelliJ as a SpringBoot application

 # frontend
-1. Requirementes:
+1. Requirements:
 * nodeJS
 * npm
 * typescript - (npm install -g typescript)